FrendsPlatform/Oracle/Frends.Oracle.ExecuteProcedure/README.md

 `cd Frends.Oracle.ExecuteProcedure`

-Run build script to get the Oracle image
+Run deploy script on git bash.
+This will download Oracle image and deploy the container.

 `.\build\deploy_oracle_docker_container.sh`